graphaware/neo4j-warmup/README.md

 When using Neo4j in the <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode,
 you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> and GraphAware Neo4j WarmUp .jar files (both of which you can <a href="http://graphaware.com/downloads/" target="_blank">download here</a>) dropped
 into the `plugins` directory of your Neo4j installation.
-After Neo4j restart, you will be able to use the REST API.
+After Neo4j restart, you will be able to use the REST API and stored procedures.

 ### Embedded Mode / Java Development